-This Homemade German Spaetzle recipe shows you how to make these delicious, German egg noodle dumplings.
+This Homemade German Spaetzle recipe shows you how to make these delicious, German egg noodle dumplings in less than 30 minutes!
 They are the perfect side dish to go with all your Bavarian favorites!

 What is Spaetzle?